DIMO-Network/devices-api-opensource/README.md

 - SERVICE_ACCOUNT_PASSWORD: This will be the password the `service` account will use to connect to, which is the account the application should connect with in HL envs.
 -

+## Mocks

+To regenerate a mock, you can use go gen since the files that are mocked have a `//go:generate mockgen ...` at the top.
+For example:
+`nhtsa_api_service.go`
 ## Helm Requirements

 * cf-credentials